 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expenses/expenditure) until then.
 The government has four items that qualify for reporting in this category.
 First is the deferred charge on refunding reported in the government-wide Statement of Net Position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
 The second item is related to pensions reported in the BOCES-wide Statement of Net Position.
 This represents the effect of the net change in the BOCES' proportion of the collective net pension asset or liability and difference during the measurement period between the BOCES' contributions and its proportion share of total contributions to the pension systems not included in pension expense.
 The third item is the BOCES contributions to the pension systems (TRS and ERS Systems) and OPEB subsequent to the measurement date.
 The fourth item relates to OPEB reporting in the BOCES-wide Statement of Net Position.
-This represents the effect of the net change in the actual and expected experience.
+This represents the effect of the net change in the BOCES statement of Net Position.
+This represents the effect of the net carry in the BOCES statement of the net statement date.